Storyflow Logo

 4. Develop with help.
 Take the strongest branches and develop them as a team.
 AI that reads the whole map earns its place here, finding gaps and expanding thin areas against the actual map.

 5. Assign and capture.
 Turn the developed map into next steps with owners, and keep the map linked as the reasoning behind them.
+Moving the result onto a Team Planning Dashboard template keeps the map and the follow-through on one shared surface.

 FAQ: Collaborative Mind Mapping Tools